Modeste double earns Cologne derby draw with Leverkusen

-French veteran Anthony Modeste scored two unanswered second-half goals on Sunday as hosts Cologne fought back to draw 2-2 at home to Bayer Leverkusen in the Rhineland derby.
+French veteran Anthony Modeste scored two second-half goals on Sunday as hosts Cologne fought back to draw 2-2 with Bayer Leverkusen in the Rhineland derby.

 Modeste double earns Cologne derby draw with Leverkusen